bazooka-ci/bazooka/docs/home/build_configuration.md

   - Y=true
 ```

-You can declare any environment variables to be available for your build scripts.
-In this case, the environment variables `X` and `Y` are defined
+In the example above, during the build, two environment variables `X` and `Y` will be available and set to `42` and `true` respectively.

 ### Environment variables permutations

+You can specify multiple values for a single environment variable by repeating the variable assignement.
+Bazooka will the automatically generate all the possible [permutations](../home/permutations).

 ```yaml
 env: